geekygiganerd/Find-Word/README.md

 Find-Word works as a word searching tool for a text file, its nature is similar to the feature we often use in documents to find matching words by pressing **Ctrl + F**.
 The output of this program should be the total number of times a word has appeared (or occurred) in a text file.

-### Note:
+**Note:**

-- To make things less complex, this program shall only find the occurrences of one single word and not a sequence of words or a phrase.
+- To make things less complex, this program shall only find the occurrences of one single word (which doesn't contain any letter or symbol) and not a sequence of words or a phrase.

 - We are also assuming that the user enters the proper path to a text file as the first argument while executing the program.